• Episodes

 Richard, Duke of York made Protector

-With the king unable to govern, the queen with the support of the powerful Neville Earls gave Richard, Duke of York the position of 'Protector of England'.
+With the King unable to govern, Queen Margaret with the support of the powerful Neville Earls gave Richard, Duke of York the position of 'Protector of England'.

 Apr 2

-With Richard, Duke of York running the country, several changes were made, one of which was to make the elder Richard Neville chancellor.
+With Richard, Duke of York running the country, several changes were made, one of which was to make the elder Richard Neville the Chancellor of England.
 Richard also made himself the Captain of Calais removing his rival the Earl of Somerset from the post.

 Dec